Latest Economic Downturn Takes a Hit on Calgary’s Average Household Income

 Canada’s average household net worth grew 4.3 percent over the past year (July 2016 – August 2015) to $680,098.

-At more than $200,000 higher than the national average, Calgary isn’t doing so bad you could say, but we have a long way to go to reclaim the title of Canada’s “millionaire city”.
+At more than $200,000 higher than the national average, Calgary isn’t doing so bad you could say, but we have a long way to go to reclaim what has been lost alongside low energy prices.

-Maybe in several years when energy prices are high and things are booming, we will climb our way back to the top.
+Maybe in several years when energy prices are high and things are booming, we will climb our way back to the top with 200+ millionaires per 100,000.
 Let’s hope that things turn around soon!

 See more relevant articles concerning Calgary, Alberta and Western Canadian Economics today.